Source: http://www.usia.gov/regional/eur/balkans/kosovo/99040408.htm

 DAY: NATO has been moving more weapons, including Cruise missiles, into the theatre and

-further movements into the theatre will continue if necessary but you would not expect us to have
+further movements into the theatre will continue if necessary but you would not expect us

 all our stocks in this theatre all at one time.